rrevanth/rrevanth.github.io/_posts/blog/2015-11-11-jekyllRakeTravisCI.md

 {% endhighlight %}

-> # make sure you ignore the SSH keys and only commit the
-# encrypted version.
-You may also want to back up the original
-# key files elsewhere
+>  make sure you ignore the SSH keys and only commit the encrypted version.
+You may also want to back up the original key files elsewhere
-{:warnquote}
+{: .warnquote}

 ### **Setting Travis in the project**